- 1 large egg

 - In a Dutch oven, brown meatballs in butter in batches.
 Remove from the pan; set aside.
 Drain fat.

-- To pan, add the flour, bouillon, pepper, garlic salt and remaining salt; stir until smooth.
+- Add flour, bouillon, pepper, garlic salt and remaining salt to pan; stir until smooth.
 Gradually stir in water; bring to a boil.
 Reduce heat; cook and stir for 2 minutes or until thickened.
 Add potatoes and meatballs.

 - Reduce heat; cover and simmer for 25 minutes or until potatoes are tender.
 Stir in peas and remaining cream; heat through.
 Yield: 8 servings (about 2 quarts).